-Corpora te Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. the fact that we have a nomination committee that complies with paragraphs (1) and (2): in our Corporate Governance Statement on pages 13 and 16 and a copy of the charter of the committee: at this URL on our website: anz.com/corporategovernance and the information referred to in paragraphs (4) and (5): in our Corporate Governance Statement on pages 7 and 15 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership. our board skills matrix: ☑ in our Corporate Governance Statement on page 9 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. the names of the directors considered by the board to be independent directors: in our Corporate Governance Statement on page 2 and, where applicable, the information referred to in paragraph (b): Not applicable and the length of service of each director: in our Corporate Governance Statement on page 6 2.4 A majority of the board of a listed entity should be independent directors. the fact that we follow this recommendation: in our Corporate Governance Statement on pages 2 and 10 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. the fact that we follow this recommendation: ☑ in our Corporate Governance Statement on page 6 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively. the fact that we follow this recommendation: in our Corporate Governance Statement on page 12 PRINCIF PLE 3 - ACT ETHICALLY AND RESPONSIBLY
+Corpora ate Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. and we have disclosed a copy of the charter of the committee at: anz.com/corporategovernance and the information referred to in paragraphs (4) and (5) at: our corporate governance statement 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership. and we have disclosed our board skills matrix at: anz.com/corporategovernance and in our corporate governance statement 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. and we have disclosed the names of the directors considered by the board to be independent directors at: our corporate governance statement and, where applicable, the information referred to in paragraph (b) at: N/A and the length of service of each director at: our corporate governance statement 2.4 A majority of the board of a listed entity should be independent directors.
+2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.